Shailesh Kumar (politician): Political career

-In 1995, He joined Samta party under the leadership of George Fernandes and Nitish Kumar.
-He Contested election but lost from few margin.
-In 2000 he again Contested election from Independent party and came second position.
-Under the leadership of Nitish kumar when Janta Dal United party came to power in 2005, he was elected as Member of Assembly from Jamalpur Constituency.
+In 1995, he joined Samta party under the leadership of George Fernandes and Nitish Kumar.
+He contested election but lost.
+In 2000 he again contested election as an Independent and came in second position.
+Under the leadership of Nitish Kumar when Janta Dal United party came to power in 2005, he was elected as Member of Assembly from Jamalpur constituency.
 In 2010 again he won election from the same constituency.
 In 2015, he became the Minister of Rural Work Department till date.